Northamptonshire 2018/19Read more about Northamptonshire

-This is HMIC’s second assessment of the effectiveness, efficiency and legitimacy with which Northamptonshire Police keeps people safe and reduces crime.
-PEEL (police effectiveness, efficiency and legitimacy) gives you information about how your local police force is performing in several important areas.
-It does this in a way that is comparable both across England and Wales, and year-on-year.
+This is HMICFRS’s fifth PEEL (police effectiveness, efficiency and legitimacy) assessment of Northamptonshire Police.
+PEEL is designed to give you information about how your local police force is performing in several important areas, in a way that is comparable both across England and Wales, and year on year.

-The extent to which Northamptonshire Police is effective at keeping people safe and reducing crime requires improvement.
+the extent to which the force is effective at reducing crime and keeping people safe requires improvement.

 Zoë Billingham, Her Majesty’s Inspector of Constabulary